htan1901/DSOverview/LinkedList/README.md

 	list.tail = NULL;
 }
 ```
-After we have Node and List, we need to add Node to List to complete the Linked List.\
+After We have Node and List, We need to add Node to List to complete the Linked List.\
 *How to add a node to back of the list*\
 ![add Tail](https://s3.ap-south-1.amazonaws.com/afteracademy-server-uploads/types-of-linked-list-and-operation-on-linked-list-insert-end-684624578d427ddd.png)\
 *Implementation*